ElementsProject/lightning/doc/lightningd-config.5.md

 channels.
 If you want to change the `htlc_maximum_msat` for existing channels, use the RPC call lightning-setchannel(7).

+* **announce-addr-discovered**=*BOOL*

+  Explicitly control the usage of discovered public IPs in `node_announcement` updates.
+  Default: 'auto' - Only if we don't have anything else to announce.
+  Note: You also need to open TCP port 9735 on your router towords your node.
+  Note: Will always be disabled if you use 'always-use-proxy'.

 * **disable-ip-discovery**

   Turn off public IP discovery to send `node_announcement` updates that contain